RafalKucharskiPK/PhD-seminar/method.md

 - diversity,
 - comparability to prior work.

-## Benchmark checklist
-- [ ] Is this a recognized benchmark or clearly motivated custom environment?
-- [ ] Does it reflect the claim I want to test?
-- [ ] Does it contain enough variation in scale/difficulty?
-- [ ] Can I compare against prior work on it?
-- [ ] If custom, have I explained why standard benchmarks are insufficient?

 ## Common mistake
 Using only one narrow benchmark and making a broad claim.